-Policy development for the .ie namespace follows a bottom-up, consensus driven and consultative approach, set out in IEDR's 10-step Policy Development Process (PDP), first introduced in May 2012 and published on its website (https://www.iedr.ie/p30/policy-development/).
+Policy development for the .ie namespace follows a bottom-up, consensus driven and consultative approach, set out in IEDR's 10-step Policy Development Process (PDP).

 In July 2014, IEDR established a Policy Advisory Committee (PAC) to consider and provide advice to the IEDR Board of Directors on policy change requests.
-The PAC operates under specific Terms of Reference and follows this PDP.
-There is full transparency on the matters discussed and decisions reached and the minutes of the PAC meetings are published on the IEDR website (https://www.iedr.ie/p30/policy-development/).
+The PAC operates under specific Terms of Reference and follows the PDP.
+The PAC considers all proposed policy change requests submitted for review, and where consensus exists, advises on the implementation of such policy change requests.

 The members of the PAC are stakeholders with an interest in the .ie namespace and its policies.
-The membership includes representatives from eligible organisations, including the .ie accredited Registrars, the Department of Communications, Enterprise Ireland, the Irish Internet Association, the Small Firms Association, the Law Society, the Internet Service Providers Association of Ireland, the Department of Enterprise, and the Association of Patent and Trademark Attorneys.
+The membership includes representatives from eligible organisations, including the .ie accredited Registrars, the Department of Communications, Enterprise Ireland, the Irish Internet Association, the Small Firms Association, the Law Society, the Internet Service Providers Association of Ireland, the Department of Enterprise, the Irish Computer Society and the Association of Patent and Trademark Attorneys.